SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 playing.
 With this option selected, all players (video player, audio player on slideshows, other audio players) will stop when the selected player is playing back.
-When simultaneous playback is desired, it may be helpful to use the [Play-tool](#play-tool "jump to play tool help").
+When simultaneous playback is desired, it may be helpful to use the [sync-tool](#sync-tool "jump to play tool help").

 * __display minimal__ When selected, the player consists of only the